 The capital gains tax rules apply to cryptocurrencies (such as Bitcoin and Ethereum).

-The IRS classifies cryptocurrency as a type of capital asset, and you are taxed when it is sold at a profit.
+The IRS classifies cryptocurrency as a capital asset, and you are taxed when sold at a profit.
 This is precisely what happens when you sell funds for a gain.

-The capital gains taxes you have to pay depend on how long you’ve held your cryptocurrency (Sometimes it reachs up 15% taxes).
+The capital gains taxes you must pay depend on how long you’ve held your cryptocurrency (Sometimes it reaches 15% taxes).

 If you haven’t yet reached 1 year, your profits will be taxed at short-term capital gains rates (also known as your regular income tax rate).

-However, if it’s been at least a year since you acquired your coins, you’ll be able to reclaim them.
+However, if it’s been at least a year since you acquired your coins, you reclaim them.
 You can also claim a capital loss if your crypto investment has dropped in value when you sell it, which you may use to offset other income taxes.